 Most people think of Las Vegas as an escape from reality.
 Sin City is branded as America’s gambling capital, filled with revelers who eventually fly home.

 But what is life like as a Las Vegas local?
 What do you need to know before you move to this desert oasis that thrives on its reputation as Sin City?
-Here are a few facts you should know before you make the move:

 1. Locals Rarely Visit the Vegas Strip…